unicode-org/icu4x/README.md

 * Availability and ease of use in multiple programming languages
 * Written by i18n experts to encourage best practices

+***Stay informed!*** Join our public, low-traffic mailing list: [icu4x-announce@unicode.org](https://corp.unicode.org/mailman/listinfo/icu4x-announce)

+## Documentation

+For an introduction the project, please visit [`Introduction to ICU4X for Rust`](https://github.com/unicode-org/icu4x/wiki/Introduction-to-ICU4X-for-Rust) tutorial.

+For technical information on how to use ICU4X, visit our [API docs](https://unicode-org.github.io/icu4x-docs/doc/icu/index.html).

+More information about the project can be found on our [wiki](https://github.com/unicode-org/icu4x/wiki) and in [the docs subdirectory](docs/index.md).

+## Quick Start

 An example `ICU4X` powered application in Rust may look like this:

 ```toml